Last Updated on August 23, 2023 by Talha Amjad

 CDPR was the poster child for customer-centric companies.
-But Cyberpunk 2077 made us doubt their love for us and the community that has supported them for years.
+But Cyberpunk 2077 made us doubt their love for the community that has supported them for years and us.
 Is it because CDPR should not have committed anything outside The Witcher franchise?
 Is it because CDPR had committed a lot more than they could swallow?

 Yes, to both.
 And these are enough reasons to forgive their mistake, for the love they have earned from us goes beyond the mere glitches and bugs, which we know, will be fixed in due time.
 We pushed them in the corner and made them release a game in fear of yet another delay, and now we have come to realize that perhaps another delay of four months would not have led to a breakup, in this long-standing relationship.